gdlc/STAT_COMP/HANDOUTS/ML_BERNOULLI.md

 #### Using density functions implemented in R

-For most problems we can use density-functions implemented in R.
+For most problems we can use density-functions implemented in R to evaluate the log-likelihood.
 The following code returns the Bernoulli log-likelihood for each observation.

 ```r
  dbinom(x=x,prob=.2,size=1,log=TRUE)
 ```

-Recall that the log-likelihood is the sum of the log-likelihoods of each of the observations, thus
+Recall that the log-likelihood for the sample is the sum of the log-likelihoods of each of the observations.

 ```r
 negLogLik2=function(y,theta){